 Planet Earth and our environment.
 Laws of physics underlying environmental phenomena.
 Solar and Earth radiation.
 The greenhouse effect and global climate change.
 Air pollution.
 Chemical reactions and cycles of main pollutants.
 Ozone in the Earth's atmosphere.
 Sinks of pollutants.
 Meteorology's influence on air pollution.
-Atmosperic boundary layer: description and theory.
+Atmospheric boundary layer: description and theory.
 Models for pollutant dispersion, diffusion and deposition.
 Effect of thermal stratification in pollutant diffusion.
 Acid rain.
 Impact of pollution on health and on the biosphere.
 Hydrological cycle and biochemical pollution of water (sea, lakes, rivers).
 Soil pollution.

-(4) TEACHING and LEARNING METHODS - EVALUATION DELIVEDY D
+(4) TEACHING and LEARNING METHODS - EVALUATION

+DELIVERY Face-to-face

-DELIVERY Face-to-face, Distance learning, etc. Face-to-face USE OF INFORMATION AND COMMUNICATIONS TECHNOLOGY Use of ICT in teaching, laboratory education, communication with students Use of Moodle on-line learning platform for the dissemination of notes, problem sets as well as contacting the students TEACHING METHODS Activity Semester workload The manner and methods of teaching are described in detail.
-Lectures 39 Lectures, seminars, laboratory practice, Tutorials 13 fieldwork, study and analysis of bibliography, tutorials, placements, clinical practice, art Bibliography study 50 workshop, interactive teaching, educational Non-guided study 20 visits, project, essay writing, artistic creativity, etc. Exams 3 The student's study hours for each learning The student's study hours for each learning activity are given as well as the hours of non- directed study according to the principles of the ECTS the EC13 Course total 125
+Face-to-face, Distance learning, etc.

+USE OF INFORMATION AND COMMUNICATIONS TECHNOLOGY Use of ICT in teaching, laboratory education, communication with students Projection of slides during lectures and use of Moodle on-line learning platform for the dissemination of notes, problem sets as well as contacting the students.

+TEACHING METHODS Activity Semester workload

+The manner and methods of teaching are described in detail.
+Lectures, seminars, laboratory practice, fieldwork, study and analysis of bibliography, tutorials, placements, clinical practice, art workshop, interactive teaching, educational visits, project, essay writing, artistic creativity, etc. Lectures 39

+Tutorials 13

+Bibliography study 50

+Non-guided study 20

+Exams 3

+The student's study hours for each learning activity are given as well as the hours of non- directed study according to the principles of the ECTS

+Course total 125
-STUDENT PERFORMANCE EVALUATION

-Description of the evaluation procedure
+STUDENT PERFORMANCE EVALUATION Description of the evaluation procedure Problem sets (short-answer questions and problem-solving) during the semester and

-Language of evaluation, methods of evaluation, summative or conclusive, multiple choice questionnaires, short-answer questions, open-ended questions, problem solving, written work, essay/report, oral examination, public presentation, laboratory work, clinical examination of patient, art interpretation, other

-Specifically-defined evaluation criteria are given, and if and where they are accessible to students.
+Language of evaluation, methods of evaluation, summative or conclusive, multiple choice questionnaires, short-answer questions, open-ended questions, problem solving, written work, essay/report, oral examination, public presentation, laboratory work, clinical examination of patient, art interpretation, other written exam at the end of the course containing theory and problem solving Specifically-defined evaluation criteria are given, and if and where they are accessible to students.